kjl-89/choose-your-adventure/Outbreak/scene5C.md

 # Reunite

-The knocking goes away.
+The knocking stops.
 Minutes pass.
 Just as you begin to relax…

 **CRASH**💥
 Glass shatters from the back window.
-You grab your shotgun and move towards the broken window.
+You grab your shotgun and move towards the sound.

 In the kitchen there stands your **daughter** 👧 Reunite she break down and give you the news.